Webstart101/potholeapp/README.md

 - [ ] List location of potholes on map (mapbox-gl)
 - [ ] List information of potholes in a scrollable list in sidebar
 - [ ] Display an 'About' page
+- [ ] Display a 'Profile' page with the user information (provided via user context)

 ### Libraries included